mrled/biblemunger/readme.markdown

     - Perhaps have a `Verse Text (Book Chapter:Verse)` type format.
 Make "Book" and "Chapter" clickable, and when clicked, get the larger context but with the same replacements
     - Also consider having `Next`/`Back` buttons on each book/chapter/verse where appropriate
     - Obviously this goes hand in hand with a browse mode
+- Keep track of how many times each search/replace pair gets loaded.
+    - Can we keep track of unique visits without saving tracking data like IP addresses or cookies?

+Misc to do list and minor changes:

+- Add a spinner for long loads.
+If you search a very common word rn like "God" it will take a couple of seconds
+- Rip out jQuery

 #### Redesigning the interaction model